aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/using_smithy.md

     )
     ```

-## Smithy IDL
+## Using the Smithy IDL

-Please refer to the [Smithy documentation](https://smithy.io/2.0/quickstart.html) for how to write models in Smithy.
-A basic example is provided below:
+For more information on how use Smithy for writing models, refer to the [Smithy documentation](https://smithy.io/2.0/quickstart.html).

 ```smithy
 $version: "2"